koenrane/KR-new-site/content/import/lessons-i-ve-learned-from-self-teaching.md

 I can't usefully write a letter to my past self, so let me write a letter to you instead, keeping in mind that good advice for past-me [may not be good advice for you](https://slatestarcodex.com/2014/03/24/should-you-reverse-any-advice-you-hear/).

-# **Make Sure You Remember The Content**
+# Make Sure You Remember The Content

-_TL;DR: use a spaced repetition system like_ [_Anki_](https://apps.ankiweb.net/)_.
+TL;DR: use a spaced repetition system like [_Anki_](https://apps.ankiweb.net/).
 Put in cards for key concepts and practice using the concepts.
 Review the cards every day without fail.
-This is the most important piece of advice._
+This is the most important piece of advice.

+---

 The first few months of 2018 were a dream: I was learning math, having fun, and remaking myself.
 I read and reviewed [about one textbook a month](/posts#becoming-stronger).
 I was learning how to math, how to write proofs and read equations fluently and think rigorously.